-Understanding the high importance of nutrition and hygiene in the lives of children in Ipalamwa, Tanzania, Lulu and Aneth took the lead, as Anna describes: “Even more Lulu and Aneth ensured that the children in the English camp were getting sufficient nutrition by helping in providing nutritious porridge to the children.
-Furthermore they found an innovative and fun way to demonstrate effective handwashing with water and soap to the children of the camp, by teaching them and reviewing daily a handwashing song in the rhythm of lacoocaracha.”
+Understanding the high importance of nutrition and hygiene in the lives of children in Ipalamwa, Tanzania, Lulu and Aneth took the lead, as Anna describes: “Even more Lulu and Aneth ensured that the children participating in the English camp were getting sufficient nutrition by helping provide nutritious porridge to the children for lunch.
+Furthermore, they found an innovative and fun way to demonstrate effective hand washing with soap and water using music.
+They taught and reviewed daily a hand washing song to the tune of Lacoocaracha.”

 Anna continued: “Short-term volunteers can have a direct and indirect impact in the lives of the people in the communities that we serve.
-Growing up having short-term volunteer in their community helped them dream bigger, pursuit a career and help people around them.
-Both Lulu and Aneth enjoy helping people, especially working with children, and have the dream to study and become doctors, in order to help people, especially mothers and children in their region and generally in Tanzania.
+First they can help on a variety of different projects priority to the communities, and also volunteers teach important lessons indirectly, like showing compassion, finding greatness, and taking responsibility to make this world a better place.
+Growing up having short-term volunteers in their community helped the girls dream bigger, pursue a career, and help people around them.
+Both Lulu and Aneth enjoy working with children, and they dream of studying to become doctors, in order to help people, especially mothers and children in their region and generally in Tanzania.
 Lulu and Aneth promised to be back after they complete their studies, and I can’t wait to see what these beautiful ladies will become.”
-First they can help in a variety of different projects, important for the communities, but also volunteers teach important lessons indirectly, like showing compassion, finding greatness and taking responsibility to make this world a better place.

 Global Volunteers enables people of all ages fulfill their volunteer goals through worldwide programs.
 Learn more about our volunteer service program in Tanzania and Chat Online with one of our program experts to get started today!